 In 1947 Opatija was given to Yugoslavia.
 Most of the Italian-speaking population, whose percentage had substantially increased in the past years, emigrated to Italy.
 In 1963 the Hotel Adriatic was completed.
 Hotel "Adriatic" was the first hotel built in Opatija after the Austro-Hungarian era.
 The rooms have been described as novelties in the hospitality industry.
 The "Casino Rosalia" was opened in Opatija – the first casino in Eastern Europe.
-In 1981 the Hotel "Admiral" and marina.
+In 1981 the Hotel "Admiral" and marina were inaugurated.
 After the breakup of Yugoslavia which began in 1991, the town became part of Croatia.

 Opatija is a town in Primorije-Gorski Kotar Country in western Croatia.
 Opatija is located 18 km southwest of the regional capital Rijeka, about 90 km from Trieste by rail and 82 km from Pula by road.
-The city is geographically on the Istrian peninsula, though not in Istria Country.
-The tourist resort is situated on the Kvarner Gulf, part of the Adriatic coast, in a sheltered position at the foot of Ucka massif, with the Vojak peak reaching at a height of 1,401 m.
+The city is geographically located on the Istrian peninsula, though not in Istria Country.
+The tourist resort is situated on the Kvarner Gulf, part of the Adriatic coast, in a sheltered position at the foot of Ucka massif, with the Vojak peak reaching 1,401 m.
 As of 2011, the town had 11,659 inhabitants in total, of which 6,657 lived in the urban settlement.

 Address: 51410 Opatija, Maršala Tita 3